Table of Contents

 - comparingly less number of monuments

-- explore by foot, bike or vehicle
+- explore by foot, bike, or vehicle

-- City tour lasts about 2-3 hours
+- The city tour lasts about 2-3 hours

 Reaching out to Anuradhapura